 - The paper must concern a topic relating directly to intellectual property law.

 - The paper must satisfy the criteria for the “Capstone” writing requirement.

 - The paper must be written for graded credit while at Lewis & Clark Law School.
 SPRING/FALL 2020 EXCEPTION: A Capstone taken as CR/NC due to specially adopted school policies will count.
 But the paper must still satisfy prong 2, meaning the paper must have actually earned a C or better.

 The Certificate Director has sole discretion to determine whether a student paper meets the foregoing criteria.
 A student with questions about whether a proposed paper will qualify under these criteria should consult with the Certificate Director about such questions as early as is practicable.

 C. Grade Point Requirement

 To obtain the certificate, a student must maintain an overall grade point average of B (3.00) or better in courses that are taken and submitted to satisfy the requirements for the certificate.
-SPRING 2020 EXCEPTION: Courses taken for a letter grade in Spring 2020 and submitted for the certificate will be treated selectively for purposes of the overall GPA requirement.
+SPRING 2020 (ONLY) EXCEPTION: Courses taken for a letter grade in Spring 2020 and submitted for the certificate will be treated selectively for purposes of the overall GPA requirement.
 We will count any Spring 2020 letter grades that help the student meet the 3.00 requirement but we will ignore any Spring 2020 letter grades that would hinder the student’s ability to do so.
 For example, if a student submits a Spring 2020 grade of C+ in Trademark and Unfair Competition Law, that course will count toward the number of credits required for the certificate, but we will ignore the C+ in calculating whether the student has met the 3.00 GPA requirement.